About the M.S. in Marine Sciences

-As a GMAR student at UNE, you will study theoretical underpinnings and applications of disciplines from biology and chemistry to geology and physics and learn to apply these disciplines to solving real-world problems.
-In addition, you will have the opportunity to focus on a thesis research experience where you will conduct original research and prepare a thesis on a topic selected by you while experiencing our seaside location and cutting-edge facilities.
+As a graduate Marine Science student at UNE, you will explore the theoretical foundations and practical applications of disciplines ranging from biology and chemistry to geology and physics.
+You will learn to integrate these fields to address complex, real-world challenges.
+In addition, you will have the opportunity to pursue a thesis-based research experience, conducting original research and preparing a thesis on a topic of your choosing — all while benefiting from UNE’s seaside location and state-of-the-art facilities.

 Important Application Dates